-Create this fun firework craft using fidget spinner art.
-Fidget toys are great for many things, including creating fun paint fireworks that are perfect for the 4th of July!
-Firework art made from fidget spinners are perfect for Memorial day, Independence Day, or any other time you need patriotic crafts.
+Create this fun firework art project using fidget spinner art.
+Fidget toys are great for many things, including creating a fun and fast art project!
+Use your spinner to paint fireworks that are perfect for the 4th of July!
+This spinner craft is perfect for Memorial Day, Independence Day, or any other time you need patriotic crafts.

 - A Fidget Spinner.
 One you can easily take apart to clean.